Hurricane Alex (2010): Economic and environmental effects

 According to estimates from the Mexican Secretariat of Agriculture, Livestock, Rural Development, Fisheries and Food (SAGARPA), 203800 ha of farmland were damaged as a result from Alex in northeastern Mexico, corresponding to 11% of the total farmland in Tamaulipas, Nuevo León and Coahuila.
 Most of the agricultural damage occurred in Tamaulipas, where 110000 ha of sorghum and 80000 ha of maize were damaged, corresponding to 15.6% of the entirety of the state's farmland, and 76% of the state's maize crop; 700 ha of grapefruit and limes were also damaged, corresponding to 15% of the state's citrus production.
 Two thousand heads of cattle were also lost in Nuevo Laredo.
 In Nuevo León and Coahuila, most of the damage was to animal husbandry; in Nuevo León, 3,645 heads of cattle, 3,580 goats, 7,265 sheep and 194 horses were lost, while in Coahuila, 3,709 goats, 258 cattle and 56 sheep were killed.

 The storm also affected commerce throughout the region.
 The Mexican Secretariat of Economy calculated that Alex affected 2,500 small and medium enterprises in Nuevo León, 500 in Tamaulipas, and 500–700 in Coahuila.
 In Monterrey, the local chapter of the Confederation of National Chambers of Commerce reported that in the first two days after Hurricane Alex affected the city, businesses in the city lost $750 million (2010 MXN; US$58 million).
 Overall, the lost business due to Alex is expected to total about $2 billion (2010 MXN; US$156 million).

 As floodwaters receded from the Pesquería River in Escobedo, Nuevo León, the remnants of a 15,000-year-old mammoth were discovered by local residents.
 It is believed that the remains were carried from the state of Coahuila to Escobedo by the floodwaters.
 The remnants were identified and dated by personnel from the Instituto Nacional de Antropología e Historia.

-Despite the destruction caused by the storm, the name Alex was not retired, and was used again in the 2016 season.

-Meteorological records
+Records

-Alex was the first Atlantic hurricane in the month of June since Hurricane Allison in 1995, and the strongest in terms of wind speed since Hurricane Alma in 1966.
-Its barometric pressure recording of 946 mbar (27.96 inches) is the most intense from any Atlantic hurricane in June, although Hurricane Audrey in 1957 ties this intensity.
-Alex is thus tied for the most intense June Atlantic hurricane on record overall.
+Alex equaled the lowest recorded barometric pressure for a June Atlantic hurricane set by Hurricane Audrey in 1957.
+It was also the first June Atlantic hurricane since Hurricane Allison in 1995, and the strongest in terms of sustained wind speed since Hurricane Alma in 1966.